guendto/jomiel/README.md

 **jomiel (server-side)**

-- Make sure you have configured SSH server and it is running
+- Have SSH configured and running
-- Make sure `jomiel` is running
+- Have `jomiel` running

 **yomiel (client-side)**